robertdebock/presentations/vault-operations.md

 - Vault is a "cloud native" tool.
 You can (if desired) never login to the instance.
 - When using namespaces, who managed the root-namespace?
 - Client counting can be enabled.
+- Vault typically requires a small team to run.

 ---